by Garrick Dee

 Here’s a big mess test, testing the fluffy tool on this huge party mess…

-One downside of using a bristled brush on bare floor is the tendency for it to throw large bits of debris around.
-This new tool eliminates this problem thanks to the soft furr-like texture that pulls stuff like bread crumbs, crushed chips and dust into the bin.
+This new tool eliminates this problem thanks to the soft fur-like texture that pulls stuff like bread crumbs, crushed chips, and dust into the bin.

 This is where the motorized brush comes into play.
 I’ve mentioned earlier that the V8 improved the agitation by 150% in the new V8 and this will come in handy most in cleaning carpet.